aukilabs/posemesh/docs/01-business-logic.md

 - Ownership is transferable between Participants.
 - Requires at least 3 landmarks to define the coordinate system origin.
 - A list of Spatial Data types supported in each Spatial Data layer.
-- Every Participant & Provider exchanging data in a single Domain is forming a **Domain Cluster**.
+- Participants & Providers exchanging data in a single Domain form a **Domain Cluster**.

 ### Processes